Nickelodeon (Iberia): History

-On 1 December 2017, Nickelodeon started to be carried by Portuguese TV provider Nowo.
-On August 2019, Nickelodeon started with the CEE promos, removing end credits and now bumpers.
-On 31 March 2020, Nickelodeon began to be carried by Portuguese TV provider Meo.
-Later, on 14 April 2020, Nickelodeon was launched in another Portuguese TV provider, Vodafone Portugal.
-On the morning of 15 February 2021, Nickelodeon became unavailable on Nowo.
+On 1 December 2017, Nickelodeon started to be carried by Portuguese TV provider Nowo, breaking its exclusivity with NOS.
+On 31 March 2020, Nickelodeon began to be carried by Portuguese TV provider Meo, and on 14 April 2020, Nickelodeon was launched on Vodafone Portugal, with the channel finally becoming available on all Portuguese TV providers.
+On the morning of 15 February 2021 however, Nickelodeon became unavailable on Nowo, alongside other Paramount owned channels available on the operator.